kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Namespace

-The [PodNodeSelector](/docs/reference/access-authn-authz/admission-controllers/#podnodeselector) uses this annotation key to assign node selectors to namespaces.
+The [PodNodeSelector](/docs/reference/access-authn-authz/admission-controllers/#podnodeselector) uses this annotation key to assign node selectors to pods in namespaces.

 ### topology.kubernetes.io/region {#topologykubernetesioregion}